 We want to identify reasons for not using the cloud rather than why we should.
 We will work with our customers to find the right solution using the knowledge gained from previous UCF IT projects and peer institution experience from around the country with similar strategies.

-Below is a sample of some of the criteria we use within each of the six categories:
+Below is a list of the criteria we use within each of the four categories:

 - Is a similar solution already in use and if so, is there a compelling reason for duplicating this offering?

 - Does this solution offer a Software-as-a-Service (SaaS) delivery model?

 - Will this solution pose a high impact to the university if it were unavailable and if so, are adequate replication and disaster recovery mechanisms in place?